 Cells at Work!
 Macrophage

 Macrophage’s appearance is maid-like because she cleans and removes debris, such as dead cells and bacteria.
-Incredibly, they’re also responsible for nurturing erythroblasts!
+Incredibly, this cell is also responsible for nurturing erythroblasts!

 |Sizes||Giantmicrobes are based on actual microbes, cells, organisms and other critters, only 1,000,000 times actual size!

 XL (XL) 10-15"

 |Materials||Plush from all new materials.
 Stuffed with polyester fiber fill.
 Surface washable: sponge with water & soap, air dry.|

 |Packaging||Each plush microbe includes a printed card with fun, educational and fascinating facts about the actual microbe or cell.|